 The Best Miami Neighborhoods: Edgewater vs Coconut Grove

-As part of our Miami neighborhood comparisons, in this blog, we are going to give you a local’s tour of Edgewater and Coconut Grove in six key areas our clients tell us are important when considering moving.
-Let’s take a look.
+As part of our Miami neighborhood reviews, in this blog, we give you a local’s comparison of Edgewater and Coconut Grove in nine key categories that homebuyers and investors consider important.

 Margaret Pace Park in Edgewater, Miami FL